 Then with the EP, that was really the beginning of actually writing and releasing original music as RAC.
 I released Hollywood maybe a year ago and was the first original release.
 It was very well received.
 At least considerably more than the remixes had been.

-So how is your tour going to pan out for you and the band?
-Will you be Djing and playing originals?
+HB: How is your tour going to pan out for you and the band?
+Will you be spinning as a DJ and playing originals?

 Actually, it’s all fully live.
 It’s a mix of the original material and remixes.
 When I started thinking about the tour– the goal was to eventually play more original stuff.
 Most people know the remixes though so it just makes sense to play some of that stuff as well.
 It’s a fully live set with a four piece rock band.
 We have a light show, a visual show with it as well.
 We’re nearly four days into it and we’re all having a blast.

 HB: Now you’re remixes off of Chapter One and “Don’t Talk To” EP has been getting a lot of airtime recently, too.
 What does it feel like hearing anything you’ve worked on out in the wild?

 I’m not sure.
 Every once in a while, you’ll hear something in like a clothing store.
 That is always very strange to me.
 I remember one time I got into a rental car, turned on Sirius XM, a couple songs in and my remix to Two Door Cinema Club, “Something Good Can Work” came on.

 It feels strange because I basically, sat in my room and made that but it’s now playing.